simple4tests/simple4tests.github.io/index.md

 layout: default
 ---

+*simple4tests aims to provide methodology and simple tools to support developers and testers while building maintainable and reliable automated tests*

 ## WebDriverInteractions

 WebDriverInteractions is a set of functions you can integrate in your selenium test automation framework